24 May 12th Annual “Summer Organ Concerts”

 In addition to her compositional pursuits, she has continually made strides as a church musician.
 She was awarded the Fellow of American Guild of Organists (FAGO), the organization’s highest level of certification, and won the 3rd prize at the 13th National Organ-Playing Competition sponsored by The Ruth and Clarence Mader Memorial Scholarship Fund.
 Since 2014, she has served as Organist at Westwood United Methodist Church where she presides over one of the largest organs in the region.
 This follows her tenure as Organ Scholar and Assistant Organist at First Congregational Church of Los Angeles.
 She earned a Graduate Certificate in Organ Performance from University of Southern California with honors and is currently pursuing a Doctor of Musical Arts degree at the same institution.
 Ms. Hwang maintains an active performance schedule as a recitalist and as a collaborative artist.

-y liturgies and accompanies the All Saints’ and Parish Choirs.
-He has served as Organist for liturgies of the Episcopal Diocese of Los Angeles as well as the Pacifica Synod of the Evangelical Lutheran Church in America.
-He has served parishes as Organist and Organist & Choirmaster in Chicago, IL, Huntington Beach, CA, San Diego, CA and Westfield, NJ.
-(USA)
+Jason serves as Associate Director of Music at All Saints’ Parish in Beverly Hills, CA where he directs the Chorister Program, plays for weekly liturgies and accompanies the All Saints’ and Parish Choirs.
+He previously served parishes as Organist or Organist & Choirmaster in Chicago, IL, Huntington Beach, CA, San Diego, CA and Westfield, NJ.